OxanaDrotieva/Methane_emissions_analysis/README.md

 - Snippet of the Geojson file used for mapping of the data

-## Connecting the Database to the python
+## Connecting the Database to python

 ![resources/images/sqlalchemy.png](resources/images/sqlalchemy.png)